DeDop/dedop-core/README.md

 The most up-to-date and complete list of module requirements is found in the project's `environment.yml` file.

-To install and run Cate from sources directly, type:
+To install and run DeDop from sources directly, type:

     $ python setup.py develop

-To permanently install Cate into Python (not recommended while in development mode!), type:
+To permanently install DeDop into Python (not recommended while in development mode!), type:

     $ python setup.py install